Old West Side Historic District: History

-In 1845, William Maynard purchased a large parcel of the land just west Ann Arbor and began subdividing dividing it into lots.
-Maynard's property includes most of what is the historic district today.
-The new section attracted many of the German immigrant population that had settled in and near Ann Arbor.
+In 1845, William Maynard purchased a large parcel of land just west of Ann Arbor and began subdividing it into lots.
+Maynard's property encompassed most of what is now the historic district.
+The new section attracted German immigrants who had settled in and near Ann Arbor.
 In the years following the Civil War, the local economy boomed, with industries starting up and attracting workers, many of whom filled up the lots in Maynard's subdivision.
 The neighborhood was settled, with houses being built on lots up through World War I.

 However, after World War II, the Old West Side began to decline.
 Many of the houses were old, and the residents were moving out into newer homes.
 The larger homes in the neighborhood were being cut up into duplexes or apartments, and some were demolished to build apartments.
 In 1967, the Old West Side Association was formed to promote conservation of the neighborhood.
 In the years following, a new generation of residents moved into the neighborhood.